tadashibashi/fmod-cmake/README.md

 # FMOD CMake

 A CMake interface for linking to FMOD Studio and Core APIs on multiple platforms for C/C++ projects.

-Since FMOD is proprietary, distribution is limited to downloads directly from fmod.com.
-In compliance with their copyright, this project only defines a folder structure into which you can copy/move these files and does not contain the actual files themselves.

-If forking this repo, please make any uploads of the FMOD libs and headers private.
-In order to add library files and headers to git, you'll need to comment out or delete the corresponding ignore patterns in `.gitignore`
+The way it works is by downloading the FMOD libs and headers from fmod.com and copying them into your project.

-This interface is tested and working on
+This interface has been tested and working on
 - MacOS arm64
 - Linux Ubuntu aarch64
 - Windows arm64